County to pay for safety review of 51 dams

 Jones said most of the soil conversation dams on soil conservation lakes are near the end of their life and have the potential to pose a flood hazard.

-Heavy rains in November 2015 overflowed a dam, sending floodwater across two sections of Lincoln City Road near Elm Mott and forcing residents to be housebound for more than a week.
+Heavy rains in November 2015 overflowed one dam, sending floodwater across two sections of Lincoln City Road near Elm Mott and forcing residents to be housebound for more than a week.

 Also Tuesday, commissioners agreed to a 30-day extension with Magnolia Vacation Rentals LLC to review purchasing county buildings.